 A falcon flies at the speed of 65 to 70 miles per hour.
 When this high-speed bird appears in your life, it may indicate the need to pick up the pace for a particular project.
 The universe knows that to successfully move into this new era you’re approaching, you must learn to embody the swiftness of the falcon and meet this opportunity head-on.

-The eyes of a falcon are very large and account for a significant proportion of their entire head.
+The eyes of a falcon are very large and account for a significant proportion of its entire head.
 The falcon teaches you to remain open and aware right now.
 Otherwise, you may miss an important sign from the Universe.

 Falcons aren’t very social birds.
 If they are your spirit animal, you may be reserved, enjoy spending time alone, and love to read and learn about the world.